 From August 18, 2020, the maximum SSL certificate validity of an issued SSL will be limited to 1 year (398 days) following new requirements announced by a number of major web browsers.
 Read more about the change here.

-You may have noticed that if you purchase a 3 or 4-year SSL certificate, the certificate you are issued is only valid for 1 or 2 years.
+You may have noticed that if you purchase a 2–5-year SSL certificate, the certificate you are issued is only valid for 1 year.
 Don’t worry, this isn’t an error.
-You will still have an SSL certificate for 3 or 4 years, but you will need to reactivate the SSL once the initial validity period has passed.
+This is in keeping with new requirements announced by a number of major web browsers in February 2020.

-What happens if you don’t Reactivate
+What happens if you don’t reactivate

 If you don’t reactivate, your SSL initially issued for 1 year will expire.
 Your website will no longer have encryption protection and your site will be flagged as “Not secure”.
 The certificate status in your dashboard will change to “Paused”.
 To restore the secure connection, you need to issue another SSL for free and reinstall it on your website.

 If you reactivate and install a new SSL before your initially issued SSL expires, your certificate status will not switch to “Paused” and you will not experience any service interruption.

 30 days before your 1 year SSL is due to expire, you’ll get an email reminder.
 The option to reactivate will be also available in your user account’s dashboard.
 When it’s time, click the “Reactivate” button and follow the system guidance steps.